 In addition to personal counseling, the Counseling Center provides a variety of programs and resources to help students develop competencies needed for academic and professional success.
-These programs include educational workshops, freshman success seminars, and academic probation interventions, which focus on important aspects of student development and performance.
+These programs include educational workshops and freshman success seminars that focus on important aspects of student development and performance.
 The center also provides a variety of informational booklets on topics related to mental health, personal growth, and study skills.